Asifmzn12/Task/Readme.txt

 Download the zip file of code
-//Requirements
+Requirements
  Vs code            https://nodejs.org/en/download/
  MongoDb Compass    https://www.mongodb.com/try/download/compass
  postman             https://www.postman.com/downloads/

- //Now Extract the zip file of code in vs code
- // run npm install for node module file and dependencies
- // perform curd operation according to need
+ Now Extract the zip file of code open this file in vs code run npm install for node module file and dependencies perform curd operation according to need

  get  : To  get the data from the database